-Gregory Heinen is an associate and business litigation lawyer with Foley & Lardner LLP.
+Gregory Heinen is a senior counsel and business litigation lawyer with Foley & Lardner LLP.
 He is a member of the firm’s Business Litigation & Dispute Resolution and Antitrust Practices.
 Gregory has broad experience working with clients to confront and resolve issues arising in the course of a variety of commercial litigation matters in state and federal courts around the country at every stage, from filing the complaint through trial and beyond.
 Gregory’s areas of focus include contract disputes, real estate matters, antitrust litigation and product liability litigation.
 In addition to many commercial disputes, Gregory has experience both conducting internal investigations and providing antitrust-related compliance counseling.
 Gregory has also represented clients in several appellate matters and has argued before the Seventh Circuit Court of Appeals.

 During law school, Gregory was a summer associate in Foley’s Litigation Department.
 He also served as a law clerk in the U.S. Attorney’s Office for the Eastern District of Wisconsin, was an intern in Congressman Paul Ryan’s office and volunteered at the Milwaukee Courthouse Justice Center.